 - Update inventory in the same hour.

 The receive-click writes a daily inventory adjustment with full audit trail; the substitution maps the substitute item into the original item's pool so the rest of the system continues to work.
-Online listings update automatically across every connected channel.
+Connected inventory channels can then receive the updated state according to their integration settings.

 7. Pricing and margin management